-The card uses two separate address spaces, each occupying eight consecutive register locations, for COM A and COM B, respectively.
-PCI architecture is Plug-and-Play.
-This means the BIOS or Operating System determines the resources assigned to PCI cards, rather than you selecting these resources with switches or jumpers.
-As a result, the card's base address cannot be changed, it can only be determined.
+The card uses one address space.
+PCI architecture is inherently plug-and-play in nature.
+This means that the BIOS or Operating System determines the resources assigned to PCI-bus cards rather than you selecting those resources with switches or jumpers.
+As a result, you cannot set or change the card's base address.
+You can only determine what the system has assigned.

-To determine the base address that has been assigned to the card, run the provided PCIFind.EXE utility program (PCINT.EXE for Windows95 systems.).
-This utility will display a list of all of the cards detected on the PCI bus, the addresses assigned to each function on each of the cards, and the respective IRQs and DMAs (if any) allotted.
+To determine the base address that has been assigned, run the PCIFind.EXE utility program provided.
+This utility will display a list of all of the cards detected on the PCI bus, the addresses assigned to each function on each of the cards, and the respective IRQs (if any) allotted.

-Alternatively, some operating systems (Windows 95/98/2000) can be queried to determine which resources were assigned.
-In these operating systems, you can use either PCIFind or the Device Manager utility from the System Properties Applet of the control panel.
-These cards are installed in the Data Acquisition class of the Device Manager list.
-Selecting the card then clicking Properties, then selecting the Resources Tab will display a list of the resources allocated to the card.
+Alternatively, some operating systems (Windows95/98/2000) can be queried to determine which resources were assigned.
+In these operating systems, you can use either PCIFind (DOS) or PCINT (Windows95/98/NT), or the Device Manager utility from the System Properties Applet of the control panel.
+The card is installed in the Data Acquisition class of the Device Manager list.
+Selecting the card, clicking Properties, and then selecting the Resources Tab will display a list of the resources allocated to the card.

-PCIFind uses the Vendor ID and the device ID to search for your card, then reads the base address and IRQ assigned.
-If you want to determine the base address and IRQ assigned, use the following information:
+The PCI bus supports 64K of I/O space, so your card's address may be located anywhere in the 0000 to FFFF hex range.
+PCIFind uses the Vendor ID and Device ID to search for your card, then reads the base address and IRQ.

+If you want to determine the base address and IRQ yourself, use the following information.

-The Vendor ID code for this card is 494F (ASCII for "I/O").
-The Device ID code for the card is 10D0
+The Vendor ID for this card is 494F.
+(ASCII for "IO") The Device ID for the card is 1148h.